As an Amazon Associate we earn from qualifying purchases.

 Many people may use a towel or cloth under the container.
 This is to provide extra insulation for the sous vide.
 If you are cooking on a large cold stone or metal counter that will suck heat out from your water bath, putting a towel, pot holder, trivet, or styrofoam will help insulate the bottom of your sous vide from losing heat.

 Insulating your sous vide will use less energy and decrease the amount of time to preheat your water.
 All this goes to say, you can cook faster and more efficiently.

 Cooking With Multiple Bags in the Container

 If there is more than one plastic bag or silicone bag in the container, ensure they do not touch one another or the immersion heater.
 Any hot or cold spot on the bag can negatively impact your results.
 If cooking large numbers of bags, they actually make special racks for your sous vide container to keep food separated and ensure water flow.

 Do I Have to Supervise This Cooking Process?

-No, you can leave the sous vide all day unattended when using this technique, as it does not cook at very high temperatures and takes hours to complete.
-When using this cooking process, you do not have to stir or mix anything, so there is no need for standing around.
+No, you can leave the sous vide all day unattended.
+When using this technique, it does not cook at high temperatures and takes hours to complete.
+When using the sous vide process, you do not have to stir or mix anything, so there is no need to stand around.